-Box Office: 'Ant-Man and the Wasp' Marches to $76 Million Launch
+Box Office: 'Ant-Man and the Wasp' marches to $76 million launch

 The Marvel sequel — starring Paul Rudd and Evangeline Lilly — opened with $76 million from 4,206 North American locations.
 That start is significantly ahead of the original “Ant-Man,” which debuted with $57 million in 2015.

 “Ant-Man and the Wasp” easily topped the weekend, as fellow box office newcomer “The First Purge” scared up $17 million from 3,031 theaters.
-Meanwhile, “Jurassic World: Fallen Kingdom” just narrowly secured the No. 2 slot for the third week in a row over “Incredibles 2.”
-The blockbusters earned $28.6 million and $28.3 million respectively this weekend.
+Meanwhile, “Incredibles 2” narrowly stole the No. 2 spot from “Jurassic World: Fallen Kingdom.”
+The blockbusters earned $29 million and $28.6 million respectively this weekend.

 Overseas, “Ant-Man and the Wasp” collected $85 million, bringing the worldwide opening to $161 million.
 Across 20 films, the Marvel Cinematic Universe has brought in $17 billion globally.
 All 20 films have opened No. 1 at the box office.

-Praise seems to be even stronger for “Ant-Man and the Wasp,” which holds a promising 86 percent on Rotten Tomatoes.
+Praise seems to be strong for “Ant-Man and the Wasp,” which holds a promising 86 percent on Rotten Tomatoes.
 The acclaimed first film came in slightly lower with an 82 percent Rotten Tomatoes average.

+“We are really thrilled about the results,” Cathleen Taff, Disney’s head of domestic distribution, said.
+“We continue to be amazed by what Kevin Feige and the team do with these films.”

+Taff also pointed to Lily as Marvel’s first female title character.
+“Kevin and his team always try to come up with a great story diversity.
+I think you see that come to play here,” she said.

 With a production budget around $162 million, “Ant-Man and the Wasp” looks like another win for Marvel.
 The studio has had a string of box office hits in 2018 with “Avengers: Infinity War” racking up over $2 billion and counting, and “Black Panther” passing $1.3 billion globally.

 Universal and Blumhouse’s “The First Purge” debuted on Independence Day, getting a head start on the weekend.
 Its five-day total sits at $31 million.
 Gerard McMurray directed the $13 million film, which was written and produced by James DeMonaco.

+Jim Orr, Universal’s president of domestic distribution, praised DeMonaco and Blumhouse for the strong opening.

+“The new chapter really taps into the zeitgeist.
+It’s the fourth in a franchise that they happen to keep very relevant,” he said.
+“We think we’re going to be great counter-programming for the rest of the summer.”

 The fourth movie in the series serves as an origin story, starring Y’lan Noel, Lex Scott Davis, Joivan Wade, Luna Lauren Velez, and Marisa Tomei.
 The most recent iteration was 2016’s “The Purge: Election Year,” which ended its theatrical run with $79 million domestically and $118.5 million worldwide.
-“The “Purge” movies have pocketed over $320 million globally.
+“The “Purge” movies have pocketed over $360 million globally.

 Universal and Amblin Entertainment’s “Jurassic World: Fallen Kingdom” recently charged past $1 billion at the worldwide box office.
 In three weeks, the dinosaur tentpole has earned $333.3 million in North America.